confluentinc/ksql/docs/concepts/time-and-windows-in-ksql-queries.rst

     at least understood and traced – throughout your streaming data pipelines.
 It helps to agree on specifying time information in UTC or in Unix time, like seconds since the Unix epoch, everywhere in your system.

-    Don't mix streams or tables that have different time semantics.

 Timestamps of KSQL Output Streams
 =================================